anand-dev-parekh/Wanands-Way/README.md

 1) Hash and Salt user passwords
 2) Make a prettier design for the game
 3) IF app gets bigger, create a simple api to update+read database

+---

+## Configure Database/Leaderboard
+Before you configure the leaderboard please read these warnings.

+#### Warnings
+The leaderboard connects to a MongoDB Cluster.
+The original intent of the app was to make a little game my friends and I could play during school, so I made it serverless and placed the MongoDB authentication on the client side (bad practice).
+This means anyone who were to use your Database would have full access to your MongoDB cluster making the game VERY insecure.
+So, unless you are also just making a little leaderboard for your friends, I would not recommend configuring the database/leaderboard.